top of page

 ESAs are much more than "just a good family dog."
 An ESA can recognize when and how you need emotional support.
 ESAs, while not full service dogs, are protected by some laws (more on that in a second!) to prevent the separation of ESA handler and ESA.
 Hotels cannot refuse their stay, and are required to waive any standard 'pet fees.'
 A Landlord cannot prevent you from moving in with your ESA just because they do not allow pets.
 Unfortunately, some locales are clamping down on ESA rights, so we encourage those who can to certify their ESA as a Psychiatric Service Dog - a process that is not as arduous as one may think.
 Please let us know if you have any questions - we would be happy to help direct you to the right place.

 Our puppies are truly one of kind.
-This breed is, without a doubt, the best breed there is for companionship, as a family dog, and especially for therapy.
-Many Cavaliers, including ours, serve as Emotional Support Animals.
+This breed is, without a doubt, the best breed there is for companionship, as a family dog, and especially for therapeutic purposes.
 Our best ESA is undergoing training to be a Psychiatric Service Dog and will soon be fully legally protected as a service dog!
-As soon as developmentally appropriate, we begin nurturing the characteristics that make Cavaliers such therapeutic dogs.

 If you are interested in a puppy from one of our upcoming litters, you may submit serious inquiries only to my personal phone.